DennisDean/SleepScienceViewer4/Media/Docs/EDF_File_Class.md

 See [LICENSE](LICENSE) for details.

 ## Acknowledgements
-This Python implementation models previous MATLAB versions and benefits from feedback on MATLAB Central, building on MATLAB code from Case Western Reserve University and Brigham and Women's Hospital.
+This Python implementation models previous **MATLAB** versions and benefits from feedback on MATLAB Central, building on MATLAB code from **Case Western Reserve University** and **Brigham and Women's Hospital**.